vaquarkhan/microservices-recipes-a-free-gitbook/chapters/01-introduction-to-microservices.md

 ### 1.2.2 Granularity vs. Cognitive Load

-The Khan Granularity Protocol™ builds on team-centric sizing principles from Team Topologies.
+The Service Decomposition Workflow builds on team-centric sizing principles from Team Topologies.
 It helps architects optimize for the "Goldilocks Zone" where the team can hold the entire domain model in their working memory.

 Low cognitive load means the team understands the code completely.
 They can deploy on Friday afternoon with confidence.